YINI-lang/YINI-spec/YINI-Specification.md

 YINI was created as a configuration format that emphasizes **clarity**, **readability**, and **predictability** while also providing **explicit structure**, **human-friendly editing**, and **deterministic parsing**.
 Its intent is to provide a format that remains easy to read and edit by hand, while being defined clearly enough to support consistent implementation and reliable tooling.
 For a deeper discussion of the motivation and design philosophy, see [Why YINI?](./RATIONALE.md).

 ### 1.4.
 Key Features
-**Note:** Unless explicitly stated otherwise, YINI parsers are expected to operate in lenient (non-strict) mode by default.
-Strict mode is optional and intended for validation-intensive environments.
+Unless explicitly stated otherwise, YINI parsers are expected to operate in lenient (non-strict) mode by default.
+Strict mode is optional and intended for environments where stricter validation is needed.

-YINI aims to prioritize **human readability, clarity, and clean syntax**.

-- **Clear Sectioning:** Sections are clearly delineated, allowing for organized groupings of related configuration data.
-Section headers use `^` as the primary marker, with `§` and `<` supported as alternatives.
+YINI prioritizes **clarity, structure, and predictability**.
+The features below show how those properties take shape in the format.

+- ***Explicit Section Structure:** Sections are defined by explicit header markers, not indentation.
+The primary marker is `^`, with `§`, `>`, and `<` accepted as alternatives.
+This keeps document structure visible and unambiguous.

+- **Indentation-insensitive Syntax:** YINI does not use indentation to determine structure.
+Indentation may be used for readability, but it does not affect parsing.

-- **Flexible Data Types:** YINI supports a variety of data types, including strings, numbers, booleans, nulls, lists, and inline objects.
-This flexibility makes it suitable for both simple and complex configuration needs.
+- **Typed Values Without Type Annotations:** YINI supports strings, numbers, booleans, nulls, lists, and inline objects.
+The type of a value is inferred from how it is written, so no separate type annotation is needed.

-  - **Inline objects & lists** — expressive nested data using `{}` and `[]` without indentation sensitivity.
-Inline object members use `:` as the canonical member separator.
+- **Inline Collections:** Lists use `[]`, and inline objects use `{}` with `:` as the canonical member separator.
+Inline collections are not indentation-sensitive.

-- **Type Inference:** There is no need to declare types explicitly — the parser determines the value type by how it is written (e.g., quotes, brackets, keywords).

-- **Commenting and Documentation:** YINI allows for inline comments, enabling users to document their configuration files directly.
-This enhances the human-readable nature of the format and makes it easier for teams to collaborate on configuration management.

-- **Multi-line and Nested Data:** The format supports multi-line strings and nested sections, providing the ability to express more complex configurations while maintaining readability.

-- **Clear End of Document:** YINI supports a clear document terminator marker (`/END`).
-It is optional in lenient mode and required in strict mode.
+- **Commenting and Documentation:** Users can comment/annotate values and sections with comments.
+Comments are ignored by the parser and have no effect on the parsed output.

+- **Nested Sections:** YINI supports hierarchically nested sections, allowing complex configurations to be expressed with explicit structure.

+- **Multiple String Forms:** YINI supports several string forms for different needs, including single-quoted strings, double-quoted strings, raw strings, classic escaped strings, and triple-quoted multi-line strings.

+- **Multi-line Strings:** YINI supports multi-line string literals for longer text values, without requiring unrelated document structure to be affected.

+- **Dual Parsing Modes:** YINI defines both lenient and strict parsing modes.
+Lenient mode is more permissive and is the default.
+Strict mode applies stronger validation rules for environments that require more predictable and constrained input.

+- **`@yini` Document Marker:** A YINI document supports a `@yini` marker near the top of the document.
+It identifies the document as YINI and optionally declare the expected parsing mode.

+- **Document Terminator:** YINI supports an optional document terminator (`/END`); see Section 3.5 for mode-specific requirements.
+When present, it provides an unambiguous signal of document completion, which is especially helpful for streaming parsers and documents embedded within larger payloads.

 ## 1.5.
 Terminology
 The following key terms are used consistently throughout this specification.
 Understanding these terms will help interpret YINI's grammar, structure, and semantics.